sunsurfers/sunsurfers-backend/README.md

 Sunsurfers
 ==========

-We are the Sunsurfers, we live in the current moment - everyday, anytime.
-This application helps us to explore the world, to connect to each other, to be kind, to make a good deeds.
+We are the Sunsurfers community.
+We do live in the present moment - everyday and anytime.
+This application helps us to explore the world and connect to each other, to be kind and do good deeds.

-What's that about?
-It is about travelling, adventures, inspiration and self-realization.
+What is it about?
+It’s about traveling, adventures, inspiration and self-realization.

-This app will help you to find interesting places and open people near you and around the world.
-It will try to make you the Sunsurfer.
+This app will help you to find amazing places and broad-minded open people in your proximity as well as around the world.
+It will help you to become a Sunsurfer.

 Run for Development
 -------------------